bngsudheer/ansible-role-redmine/README.md

 Role Name
 =========

+THIS MODULE IS IN BETA.
+YOUR FEEDBACK IS APPRECIATED.

 Install Redmine 3 on CentOS.
 Eventually, we will support other operating systems.
 Right now, only CentOS 7.